akhos09/XenoCore/README.md

  - Add more advanced parameters to the VgFileGenerator
  - Implement more fonts and themes
  - Create a customized theme creator
+ - Add a multiplier to create X times the same environment with the same options
+ - Add metrics checkbox option (to collect data from the virtual machines and redirect it into a Grafana installed on the native system)

 ## License